Shelter Medicine Training and Workshops

 This week-long intensive program will use a combination of lectures, discussions, and clinical laboratories to cover the controversial topic of managing unowned community cats.

-Annual Maddie’s® Shelter Medicine Conference
+Maddie’s® Shelter Medicine Conferences

 Veterinary Forensic Sciences